carljv/bigquery-mode/privacy.md

 This package accesses Google resources from your local machine.
 Your machine communicates directly with the Google API.

-`biquery-el` never receives your data or the permission to access your data.
+The `biquery-el` package never receives your data or the permission to access your data.
 The owners of the package can only see anonymous, aggregated information about usage of tokens obtained through its OAuth client, such as which APIs and endpoints are being used.

 The package includes functions that you can execute in order to read or modify your own data.
 This can only happen after you provide a token, which requires that you authenticate yourself as a specific Google user and authorize these actions.